vishvAsa/vishvAsa.github.io/content/conversations/YT/AchAraH/vishvAsAshiShTatA.md

 > Also, on a lighter but still sincere note what’s with the French bread in your videos?
 What kind of anushtana permits that? - @prathamkare694

+With such questions, please clarify the intent of the question and the source of your objection to practice X.

 **Education intent**
 If your intention is to educate me or yourself about practice X,